 |> Conjunctivitis||> Mumps|

 |> German Measles||> Ringworm|

 |> Hand, Foot and Mouth Disease||> Whooping Cough|

 Our Preschool has several policies and procedures relating to the health and well being of children.
 These policies are to be strictly adhered to by all staff and families and are available upon request.
 We strictly abide by the NSW Department of Health guidelines on Infectious Diseases including COVID-19 and exclusion periods for attendance at Preschool.
 This information can be obtained from a staff member as required.

 If a child requires any medication to be administered while they are at Preschool, families must complete a ‘Medication Form’.
 Under the Department of Education and Communities Regulations, we are unable to administer any medication without specific written instructions from parents, which includes dosage, dates, times, etc.

-All medication must have the child’s name on it and be brought to Preschool in its original dispensed container.
+All medication must have the child’s name on it and be brought to Preschool in its original container.

 Medication must be handed to a member of staff and never left in children’s school bags.

 Children must not attend Preschool for 24 hours after being prescribed antibiotics.